ChongQingNoSubway/nextjs-koa-redis-fullstackCil/README.md

     ```
     Like publicRuntimeConfig, env and serverRuntimeConfig , we can add them into module.exports = withCss({ })
     , then get them in file in the /pages directory. (serverRuntimeConfig and publicRuntimeConfig need to import 'next/config')

+- Seventh introduce redux
+    ```
+        npm install redux

+    ```
+    and then we add the /page folder under root directory, Creating files in /page directory  for State management.

+    sometime we need to dispatch async action for update state, but the machanism of dispatch can not wait until get asynchronous data before execution. so we need to use redux-thunk

+    ```
+    npm install redux-thunk

+    ```
+    and then add the config to parameter applyMiddleware of method CreateStore

+    ```

+    import applyMiddleware from 'redux'

+    const store = createStore(
+    allReducers,{
+        counter: initialState,
+        user: userInitialState
+    },
+    applyMiddleware(ReduxThunk)
+    )
+    ```

 ##